The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

-The universal Massey product of length $d+2$ is an invariant associated to any dg algebra with $d$-sparse cohomology, and it also plays a crucial role in the proofs of the main theorems in~\cite{Mur22} and of~\cite[Theorem~A]{JKM22}.
+The universal Massey product of length $d+2$ is an invariant associated with any dg algebra with $d$-sparse cohomology.
+This invariant also plays a crucial role in the proof of the main theorem in~\cite{Mur22} and in the proof of~\cite[Theorem~A]{JKM22}.
 The vanishing condition in \Cref{thm:CY-equivalence}\eqref{it:thm:CY-equivalence:BV} is of obstruction-theoretic nature.
-The Batalin--Vilkoviski (=BV) operator is obtained, as explained in \cite{Tra08a}, by dualising Connes' boundary operator $B$ on the Hochschild homology of $\H{A}$ by means of the graded bimodule isomorphism $\varphi$.
-The BV operator has been considered in relation to Calabi--Yau algebras already in Ginzburg's seminal preprint~\cite{Gin06} (see also \cite{CEG07}) and has been further investigated in this and other closely related contexts by several authors, see for example~\cite{Lam10,CCEY21,CYZ16,LZZ16,Vol16} among many others.
-Furthermore, the well-known relationship between the $B$ operator and the ISB sequence of Connes relates the BV operator to cyclic and negative cyclic homology, see for example~\cite[Section~8]{CYZ16}, and the latter cohomology theories are known to control the deformation theory of Calabi--Yau algebras~\cite{PS95,dTdVVdB18}.
-From this point of view, the vanishing condition in \Cref{thm:CY-equivalence}\eqref{it:thm:CY-equivalence:BV} is very natural, and is in fact satisfied by every bimodule right Calabi--Yau dg algebra with $d$-sparse cohomology (\Cref{prop:CY-BV}).
-Notwithstanding, in the context of~\Cref{thm:CY-equivalence}, we do not know if the condition
+The Batalin--Vilkovisky (BV) operator is obtained, as explained in \cite{Tra08a}, by dualising Connes' boundary operator $B$ on the (normalised) Hochschild chain complex of $\H{A}$ by means of the graded bimodule isomorphism $\varphi$.
+BV operators have been considered in relation to smooth Calabi--Yau algebras already in Ginzburg's seminal preprint~\cite{Gin06} (see also \cite{CEG07}) and have been further investigated in this and other closely related contexts by several authors, see for example~\cite{Lam10,CCEY21,CYZ16,LZZ16,Vol16} among many others.
+Furthermore, the well-known relationship between the $B$ operator and the ISB sequence of Connes relates the BV operator to cyclic and negative cyclic homology, see for example~\cite[Section~8]{CYZ16}, and the latter cohomology theories are known to control the deformation theory of smooth Calabi--Yau algebras~\cite{PS95,dTdVVdB18}.
+From this point of view, the vanishing condition in \Cref{thm:CY-equivalence}\eqref{it:thm:CY-equivalence:BV} seems natural, and is in fact satisfied by every bimodule right Calabi--Yau dg algebra with $d$-sparse cohomology (\Cref{prop:CY-BV}).
+Under the hypothesis of~\Cref{thm:CY-equivalence}, provided that a graded $\H{A}$-bimodule isomorphism $\H{A}(n)\cong D\H{A}$ exists, we do not know if the condition

-can be removed from the second statement.
+is always satisfied for a suitable choice of bimodule isomorphism $\varphi$.
+In \Cref{prop:BV-non-zero} we provide an explicit example that shows that, in general, the above vanishing does depend on the choice of $\varphi$.
 In any case, it is interesting that this vanishing condition is the only obstruction to the validity of the bimodule Calabi--Yau property in our context.
+Finally, we mention that, in symplectic geometry, the obstruction for the existence of an \emph{exact} left Calabi--Yau structure on the wrapped Fukaya category of a nondegenerate Liouville manifold can also be formulated in terms of the BV operator~\cite[Proposition~4]{Li24}.